|

 - Colleges and universities, including Harvard, University of California

-at Berkeley, Brandeis, and Fordham.
+at Berkeley, Brandeis, Fordham, etc.

-- High school classes and assemblies.
+- High school classes and assemblies through the Gilder Lehrman Institute of American History.

 - Several